BrendelGroup/iLoci_SLB21/README.md

-# iLoci_Lai2020
+# iLoci_SLB21
-Procedures and data for the iLoci study described in Lai, Standage and Brendel (2020)
+Procedures and data for the iLoci study described in Lai, Standage, and Brendel (2021)

 ## Overview